cf73/humanity/content/collections/articles/peace-gatherings.md

         marks:
           -
             type: bold
-        text: 'Suggestions for creating a peace ceremony in your neighborhood' -
+        text: 'Suggestions for creating a peace ceremony in your neighborhood:'
+  -
     type: paragraph
     content: